Avslor/Lore/README.md

 Lore
 ====

-The Lore of Avslor
+The Lore of Avslor more information will come soon.
-Hello world